hucker/splint/README.md

 Here is the setup using a couple of modules in a package folder:
 ![Streamlit](./img/streamlit_setup.png)

-And here are the results!
+And here are the results.

 ![Streamlit](./img/streamlit_results.png)